-Management considered that the fixed and intangible assets of the subsidiary were relatively new, and therefore, their depreciated replacement cost closely approximated their current carrying amount (cost less accumulated depreciation).
-Management considers the approaches applied are appropriate and the obtained value represents reliable fair value approximation as of December 31, 2021 and 2020, to be used in making the accounting estimate of the recoverable amount of the investment.
+Management considers the approaches applied are appropriate and the obtained value represents reliable fair value approximation as of December 31, 2022 and December 31, 2021, to be used in making the accounting estimate of the recoverable amount of the investment.
 Due to the inherent uncertainty of this estimate, these values may differ materially from the values that would have been used had an active market for these assets existed.